Rubroshorea fallax

-Shorea fallax is a tree in the family Dipterocarpaceae, native to Borneo.
+Rubroshorea fallax is a tree in the family Dipterocarpaceae, which is endemic to Borneo.

+The species was first described as Shorea fallax by Willem Meijer in 1963.
 The specific epithet fallax means "deceptive" and refers to the species initially being considered to be Shorea scaberrima.
+In 2022 Peter Shaw Ashton and Jaqueline Heckenhauer placed the species in the genus Rubroshorea as R. fallax.

 Description

-Shorea fallax grows up to 50 m tall, with a trunk diameter of up to 1.3 m.
+Rubroshorea fallax grows up to 50 m tall, with a trunk diameter of up to 1.3 m.
 It has buttresses up to 2 m tall.
 The brown bark is flaky and cracked.
 The leathery leaves are ovate to oblong and measure up to 24 cm long.
 The inflorescences measure up to 22 cm long and bear up to seven yellow flowers.

 Distribution and habitat

-Shorea fallax is endemic to Borneo.
+Rubroshorea fallax is endemic to Borneo.
 Its habitat is mixed dipterocarp forests, to elevations of 500 m.

 Conservation

 Shorea fallax has been assessed as least concern on the IUCN Red List.
 However, in Kalimantan it is threatened by conversion of land and by logging for its timber.
 The species does occur in a number of protected areas in Sabah and Sarawak.